dgerabagi/aiascent-dev/flattened_repo.md

 *   **Agentic Workflow:** A development process where an AI agent can autonomously plan, reason, and execute complex, multi-step tasks, often involving the use of tools and memory.
 *   **Annotation:** The process of adding descriptive metadata (labels, tags, names) to raw data to make it machine-readable and provide clear context to an AI.
 This is a core practice of Data Curation.
 *   **Apex Skill:** The pinnacle of the V2V pathway, defined as "On-the-Fly Tooling."
 It is the ability to use AI not just as a tool to be used, but as a "foundry" to create bespoke tools and solutions in real-time to solve novel problems.
+*   **Architectural Blueprint:** A high-level plan or design document that outlines the structure, components, and interactions of a software system.
+It serves as a guide for the development team, similar to how a building's blueprint guides construction.
 *   **Artifact:** A formal, written document (e.g., project plan, requirements document, source code file) that serves as a "source of truth" for a specific part of a project.
 In the DCE workflow, artifacts are the primary medium for instructing and aligning with an AI.
 *   **Automation Bias:** The cognitive tendency for humans to over-trust and favor suggestions from automated systems, often ignoring contradictory information or failing to apply critical thinking to the system's output.
 In the V2V context, it's the dangerous trap of blindly accepting AI-generated code without rigorous validation.